balpakram-national-park

 blog-images

-One of the best places to visit in the Garo Hills in Meghalaya is the Balpakram National Park.
-It was declared a national park on 27th December 1987 by the late Prime Minister Shri Rajiv Gandhi.
-Spanning 220 sq km, it is located in the South Garo Hills at an altitude of about 910 m (3,000 ft), near the tri-border of Garo Hills, Khasi Hills, and Bangladesh.
+One of the most fascinating places to visit in the Garo Hills of Meghalaya is Balpakram National Park.
+Declared a national park on 27th December 1987 by the late Prime Minister Shri Rajiv Gandhi, it spans 220 sq. km in the South Garo Hills at an altitude of about 910 m (3,000 ft).
+Located near the tri-border of the Garo Hills, Khasi Hills, and Bangladesh, the park holds both ecological and cultural significance.

 blog-images